Home 10 Band Equalizer Basic Equalizer CW I'der & Pulser PSK 31 Distortion Meter Sound Card Manager

 Make sure the computer case is well grounded to the stations ground.
 Do not use a small gauge wire, use a piece of coax braid, preferably 1/2" wide.
 Make it as short as practicable.

 For really stubborn cases of RF on the audio, you may want to remove the sound card and bypass the tip and sleeve of the Mic In, Line In, and Line Out with .01 uF capacitors.
 Even though today's sound cards built using surface mount components, the area around the audio jacks still should have some room to work.
-You will probably need to an ohm meter to find which connections are the ground, sleeve and tip.
+You will need to an ohm meter to find which connections are the ground, sleeve and tip.

 1. I sometimes get reports that it seems that my last syllable of a word is being clipped when using the software for transmitting.